 • Exclude “sunset provisions,” or absolute deadlines, for when access to post-conviction DNA evidence will expire;

-• Require state officials to properly preserve and catalogue biological evidence for as long as an individual is incarcerated or otherwise experiences any consequences of a potential wrongful conviction (e.g. probation, parole, civil commitment or mandatory registration as a sex offender); (Read more about evidence preservation here)
+• Require state officials to properly preserve and catalogue biological evidence for as long as an individual is incarcerated or otherwise experiences any consequences of a potential wrongful conviction (e.g. probation, parole, civil commitment or mandatory registration as a sex offender), as well as to account for evidence in their custody;

 • Disallow procedural hurdles that stymie DNA testing petitions and proceedings that govern other forms of post-conviction relief;

 • Allow convicted persons to appeal from orders denying DNA testing;